University of Wisconsin–Parkside: Campus

-UW–Parkside is a complex of buildings with the main academic buildings connected by an indoor walkway.
+UW–Parkside is a complex of buildings with the main academic buildings and its student center connected by skyways, where one walkway, that between the Student Center and Molinaro Hall, is nicknamed "The Bridge."
 Nationally known architect Gyo Obata developed the campus master plan with a major library/learning center at its heart.
 The original buildings, constructed between 1967 and 1976, occupy a small portion of the 700 acre campus, which lies in Kenosha County.

 The campus comprises 15 buildings, including Wyllie Hall, Greenquist Hall, Molinaro Hall, Tallent Hall, the Rita Tallent Picken Regional Center for Arts and Humanities, the Student Center, the Sports & Activity Center, Ranger Hall, University Apartments, and Pike River Suites.
 Recent renovations and expansions to the Sports & Activity Center, Student Center, Rita Tallent Picken Regional Center for Arts and Humanities, and the newly constructed Pike River Suites blended the updates into the existing architecture.

 The campus has hundreds of acres of restored prairies, mature oak and maple forests, and a meandering creek.
 The university also owns hundreds of acres of off-campus nature preserves in Kenosha and Racine Counties.

 Rita Tallent Picken Regional Center for Arts and Humanities

 The Rita Tallent Picken Regional Center for Arts and Humanities, also known as "The Rita", underwent remodeling and expansion in 2012, with a goal of developing a creative and cultural hub for southeast Wisconsin with greater community access and new performance venues.
 The remodeling and expansion included a new music recital hall; a studio theater for smaller theater productions; galleries for art exhibitions; instructional studios for music, theater arts, and 2-D art programs; and expanded and upgraded classrooms.

-The Rita houses the UW-Parkside Theatre Arts Department, which caps the company at approximately 65 students.
+The Rita houses the UW–Parkside Theatre Arts Department, which caps the company at approximately 65 students.

+Gencon

+The 1978-1984 iterations of the Gencon gaming convention, sponsored by TSR in nearby Lake Geneva, Wisconsin, were held on part or all of the UWP campus.

 Organization and administration

 Colleges

-UW-Parkside is organized into four colleges:
+UW–Parkside is organized into four colleges: